Dead or Alive 3: Plot

 As the tournament is underway, Kasumi, who is hunted and forced to defend herself from multiple attempts on her life by highly skilled ninja assassins, due to her status as a runaway ninja, desires to see her brother Hayate again.
-She cross paths with her half-sister Ayane, who states that she can see Hayate if she wants as she's more focused on defeating Genra.
+She cross paths with her half-sister Ayane, who states that she can see Hayate if she wants as she's more focused on defeating Genra rather than hunting her.
 Kasumi meets with Hayate, who's torn between the ninja code and his love for his sister.
 He decides to save Kasumi by pretending he didn't meet with her.
 Afterwards, an argument is made between the ninjas on who should defeat Genra.
 Hayabusa is prepared to bring down Genra, but Hayate states to Hayabusa that he does not know Genra like he does since he and Genra are from the same clan.
 Hayate also states that since he is the new leader of the Mugen Tenshin, he should defeat Genra instead.
 Later, both Ayane and Hayate argue on who should defeat Genra.
-Ayane, as a Hajin Mon ninja and Genra's foster daughter, feels that fate commands her to put Genra out of his misery and that it is her duty to defeat him.
-Eventually, Hajin Mon's Ayane wins the third DOA tournament and kills Genra.
+Ayane, as a Hajin Mon ninja and Genra's foster-daughter, feels that fate commands her to put Genra out of his misery and that it is her duty to defeat him.
+Eventually, Ayane wins the third Dead or Alive tournament and kills Genra.
+Saddened by his death, Ayane cremates his body and keeps his tokkosho sword.

 Development and release

 After the success of Dead or Alive 2, Tecmo was working on continuing the series when Microsoft approached them, offering a deal to develop the next Dead or Alive as an exclusive title for the recently announced Xbox.
 The Xbox was still in development, and Microsoft was in need of exclusive, high-profile games to show off the technical capability of their product.
 This deal also fit in with series creator Tomonobu Itagaki's design philosophy of always targeting the most powerful console available for the development of Dead or Alive games.
+Itagaki accepted the offer as he noted how the specs of Xbox were much higher and more powerful than other systems such as the PlayStation 2 and Dreamcast.
+Itagaki and Team Ninja noted how developing solely for one home console was easier and how the Xbox's development environment was as convenient as the Dreamcast's, and was much more convenient than the PlayStation 2's.

 In 2001, the release of Dead or Alive 3 was announced in Japan, but the game was first released in the US, in order to coincide with the American Xbox launch.
 An updated version of Dead or Alive 3 was then released for the Japanese and European Xbox launches several months later.